-- 3.23 The business of the Company is managed by the Board, which may convene a general meeting whenever it needs to. - 3.24 The Board comprises three independent Directors (including the chair) and 11 non-executive Directors64.
-The Board appoints the independent Directors, based on the recommendation of an appointment Committee65.
-The independent Directors cover the roles of Chairman of the Board,
+- 3.21 The business of the Company is managed by the Board, which may convene a general meeting whenever it needs to. - 3.22 The Board comprises 14 directors: three independent Directors (including the chair), the Chief Executive and 10 non-executive Directors.
+The Board appoints the independent Directors, based on the recommendation of an appointment committee.
+Although the appointment committee that recruited the first independent directors included Directors from the member banks, the Appointment committee is now made up of only independent non-executive directors and the chief executive.
+As a result, recent recruitments and appointments by the committee have been made without member director involvement.